 Key Stage 1

-Key Stage 1 children have an hour’s English every day and an additional 20-30 minutes of work on Letters and Sounds.
-Both session follow the objectives set down in the National Curriculum for English.
-Letters and Sounds is broken down into a series of phases.
-In addition children practise handwriting and work on their fine-motor skills through a range of activities.
-Reading takes place daily with guided reading sessions and opportunities are provided for regular 1:1 reading.
+Key Stage 1 children have an English session every day and an additional 20-30 minutes of work on Letters and Sounds.
+Both sessions follow the objectives set down in the National Curriculum for English.
+We follow the LCP Phonics Planning which is based on Letters and Sounds.
+It is broken down into a series of phases.
+Children practise handwriting and work on their fine-motor skills through a range of activities.
+Reading sessions, whole class or group work, take place daily and opportunities are provided for regular 1:1 reading.

 Grammar and Spelling